OmniaSamy/thmanyah_task/README.md

    - SectionsRenderTypes - contains sections types that can return from api
    - HomeView - has section structure and depend on section type call specifc cell view

+#### 🔹Frameworks
+- used two frameworks
+   - Moya for handle network layer
+   - swiftmessages for show custom error message in app

 ## 🧪 Unit Tests
 - Unit tests were added to ensure the stability of the solution: